kenan-rhoton/wargame/rules.markdown

 - Hold: Save your Reaction for the unit's next action.
 - Dodge: Move 2" in any direction.
 - Shoot: Attack with your Ranged weapons.
+Only roll a single die.
 - Engage: Move into Combat if within half a Move, then attack with Melee Weapons.

 Reactions always take place **after** the action it's Reacting to, but they must be declared before the action is resolved.